defyma/Minifier/README.md

-# Minifier View For Yii2
+# Minifier View (HTML, CSS and JavaScript) For Yii2

 This minifier using https://github.com/mrclay/minify, and integrated for yii2

 # How To Use